AdobeDocs/media-analytics.en/help/implementation/variables/ads/ad-length.md

 >[!ENDSHADEBOX]

 The ad length variable is the duration of the ad in seconds.
-The value populates both the Ad length (dimension) and the read-only Ad length classification.
 Set it on every `media.adStart` event.

 | Property | Value |
 | --- | --- |